riccardoperra/ngx-reactive-loading/README.md

 ## Core concepts

-This library currently provide two ways to handle loading state:
+This library currently provide <strong>two ways</strong> to handle loading state:

 - [LoadingStore](#loading-store):

-  The loading store is a key value object that allows handling multiple loading states defined statically through your application.
-It could be used as a global variable or provided via injection token, or through a built-in [LoadingService](#loading-service).
-Providing the LoadingService currently allows you to use other features like [tokens](#tokens) or using the [loading directive](#loading-directive).
+  The loading store is a key value object that allows handling <strong>multiple loading states defined statically</strong> through your application.
+It should be used through a built-in [LoadingService](#loading-service), but this library allows you to create it also by a exported helper function.
+  Providing the <strong>LoadingService</strong> currently allows you to use other features like custom injection tokens or the loading directive.

 - [LoadingRegistry](#loading-registry):

-  The loading registry is an object that can holds dynamically the loading states of your application.
+  The loading registry is an object that <strong>can holds dynamically the loading states</strong> of your application.
   The difference is substantial, since it allows you to define the loading states dinamically, removing or adding it when you need it.
-It can be considered as a "lazy" loading store, but currently it doesn't provide the same integration.
-The use of a loading service is not foreseen, but it should be used with angular dependency injection.
+It can be considered as a "lazy" loading store, but currently it doesn't provide the same integrations.
+Basically, it is a wrapper of a `Map` object with some extra methods that can help you to track the loading states.
+The observable <strong>subscriptions are handled automatically</strong>, so you shouldn't worry about them.
+It is recommended to use it with dependency injection.

 Both ways to handle loading state could be mixed as needed, there is no a better way, each one has been created to solve a specific problem.